baristikir/baristikir/README.md

 This is the place where I try my best and mostly break things :rofl:

-- 🔭 I’m currently working on something cool :wink:
+- 🔭  I’m currently working on my iOS mobile application **needwork** and be developing the front-end and back-end for it.
 - 🌱  I’m currently learning SwiftUI, ML, AI and AR
-- 👯 I’m looking to collaborate
+- ✌🏻  I’m looking to collaborate
-- 💬 Ask me about C#/Blazor WebAssebmbly/ASP.NET Core
+- 💬  Ask me about C# / ASP.NET Core / Blazor WebAssebmbly
 - 📫  How to reach me: [@brstkr](https://brstkr.com/contact.html)

 ---------